bzm3r/transpose-timing-tests/README.md

 The shuffle and ballot kernels cannot be run on this device since they require a minimum subgroup size of 32, but it is not straightforward to force a subgroup size of 32 on Intel.
 It is worth noting that `gl_SubgroupSize` is  `32` on this device, even though the actual subgroup size can vary; thus, `gl_SubgroupSize` seems to give the maximum subgroup size a device can provide, rather than the actual subgroup size being provided.
 Although we cannot run the shuffle kernel, we can run a hybrid shuffle+threadgroup kernel, where `M_16` and `M_8` are generated using a threadgroup kernel, but `M_4` and below are generated using a subgroup kernel---note the mild performance improvement in the hybrid kernel.

 From the loading graphs, we see that performance begins to taper off on the Intel devices when approximately 2<sup>12</sup> threads are dispatched.
 A possible explanation is given by the following calculation (See slide 45 in the [Gen9 microarchitecture presentation](./ref-docs/Intel-Graphics-Architecture-ISA-and-microarchitecture.pdf)): the total number of lanes available is 24 execution units x 7 threads x 32 SIMD lanes, which is approximately 2<sup>12</sup> lanes.

-**Question:** why is each thread assumed to be connected to 32 SIMD lanes, when there is technically only one SIMD-32 capable ALU (ALU0) available to it?

-**Question:** instructions are selected from only 4 out of 7 threads every clock cycle, so why does the calculation suppose that the 7 threads are concurrently active?

 #### AMD RX 570